Gilly7CE/Carpet-Addons-Not-Found/README.md

 ### disablePhantomSpawningInMushroomFields

-Phantoms will no longer spawn in a mushroom fields biome.
+Phantoms will no longer spawn around a player that is in a mushroom fields biome.

 - Type: `boolean`
 - Default value: `false`